GamyIan/student-management-system-in-c/README.md

 # Student Management System

-A simple Student management system using raylib for gui.
+A simple Student management system made in C using raylib for gui.

 ## Project done by:
 | Name          | UID     | Roll |